spyr0xz/w-wave-weblayout/README.md

 # W-wave web layout

-Its joust a web-layout, only HTML, CSS and little bit of JS, was my first learning project
+Its just a web-layout, only HTML, CSS and little bit of JS, was my first learning project

 ## Installation